jhpyle/docassemble/_docs/fields.md

 You can set `address autocomplete` to `True`, `False`, or a Python expression that returns `True` or `False`.

-For more information on using this feature, see the documentation for the [`Address`] object.
+For this feature to work, make sure that in your Google Cloud console, you have enabled the following APIs for your [`google maps api key`]:

+* Places API (New)
+* Maps JavaScript API

 This feature can be used internationally with a variety of address types.
 Here is an example that illustrates all of the possible